gonimo/gonimo/front/doc/Gonimo-Architecture.md

 ```

 Note that the above code has the UI properly separated and is fully modular.
 The
-Wiring is partly automated, and the compiler will warn you if you missed a
+Wiring is partly automated, and the compiler will warn you, if you missed a
 wiring.
 (Unused reference warning)

 # Goals of this Architecture